Lebron James is one of the most unfairly hated athletes in history.

 Again, Lebron did not get outplayed that Finals.
 Any player averaging 18/7/7 on 49% shooting in the Finals is having a pretty decent game.
 It’s just the standards for Lebron is so ridiculously high for him.
 Rip Hamilton outscored Kobe in the 2004 Finals.
 Andrew Toney outscored Magic Johnson in the 1983 Finals.
 Larry Bird had 8 points in the 1981 Finals Game 3.
-Kobe had 8 points in the 2000 Finals Game 5.
+Jalen Rose outscored Kobe by a whopping 8 PPG in 2000 Finals and shot 10% better too.
 None of these guys get criticized eternally for one below average series like Lebron did.

 And at any one time any ‘lesser’ player can get hot and outplay a superstar.
 It happens.

 ^ Here’s Muggsy Bogues defending Jordan really well – freaking Muggsey Bogues.

 ^ here’s Steve Francis and Cuttino Mobley just destroying Kobe’s Lakers in 2003.

 ^ Here’s Shawn Kemp outplaying Jordan in the 1996 Finals

 ^ here’s Bonzi Wells doing well against Kobe and the Lakers